-The developability of a parcel is governed by the Sonoma County Zoning Code and the Sonoma County General Plan, and is administered by Permit Sonoma.
+The developability of a parcel is governed by a county or city's zoning ordinance and general plan.
 Many properties have density restrictions, expressed as "number of dwelling units per acre" or as "number of acres per dwelling unit".
 Ag + Open Space evaluates the potential for future residential development and/or subdivision based on the number of existing dwelling units and maximum number of units allowed per zoning, in addition to subdivision maps and Administrative Certificates of Compliance described below.